 Prior to 2006, manufacturers had to create air conditioners that met the 10 SEER minimum.
 Starting in 2006, the minimum rating was raised to 13 SEER, and as of 2015 the minimum was raised to 14 SEER for most systems except split-system air conditioners, which remain 13 across the U.S, except for a few states where the minimum was bumped to 14.

-Today’s cooling systems generally achieve a minimum EER 10 rating, though some states, as detailed below, have higher requirements.
-In order to attain Energy Star status, air-source heat pumps and central air conditioners must maintain 12 EER for split systems and 11 for package units.
+Today’s cooling systems generally achieve a minimum Energy Efficiency Ratio (EER) rating of 10, though some states, as detailed below, have higher requirements.
+In order to attain Energy Star status, air-source heat pumps and central air conditioners must maintain 12 Energy Efficiency Ratio (EER) rating for split systems and 11 for package units.

 Choosing a cooling system that merely meets the minimum won’t help you achieve optimal energy efficiency, however.
-Instead, give high-efficiency air conditioning a second look, especially if you live in a very warm or humid climate like what we encounter in the Middle Atlantic region.
-The heating and cooling experts at ServiceMark recommend high-efficiency air conditioners and heat pump systems that start at 16 SEER and 13 EER.
+Instead, give high-efficiency air conditioning systems a second look, especially if you live in a very warm or humid climate such as the Middle Atlantic region.
+Heating and cooling experts recommend high-efficiency air conditioners and heat pump systems that start at 16 SEER and 13 EER.